Giallo: Content

 While a shadowy killer and mystery narrative are common to most gialli, the most consistent and notable shared trope in the giallo tradition is the focus on grisly death sequences.
 The murders are invariably violent and gory, featuring a variety of explicit and imaginative attacks.
 These scenes frequently evoke some degree of voyeurism, sometimes going so far as to present the murder from the first-person perspective of the killer, with the black-gloved hand holding a knife viewed from the killer's point of view.
 The murders often occur when the victim is most vulnerable (showering, taking a bath, or scantily clad); as such, giallo films often include liberal amounts of nudity and sex, almost all of it featuring beautiful young women.
 Actresses associated with the genre include Edwige Fenech, Barbara Bach, Daria Nicolodi, Mimsy Farmer, Barbara Bouchet, Suzy Kendall, Ida Galli, and Anita Strindberg.
 Due to the titillating emphasis on explicit sex and violence, gialli are sometimes categorized as exploitation cinema.
-The association of female sexuality and brutal violence has led some commentators to accuse the genre of misogyny.
+The association of female sexuality and brutal violence has led the genre to be accused of misogyny.

 Orgasmo (1969) features a female protagonist (Carroll Baker) who becomes embroiled in a psychological, sexual conflict.

 What Have You Done to Solange?
 (1972) incorporates themes of female sexuality and past psychological trauma, depicted prominently through flashbacks.